dhis2/training-docs/content/general_guidance/capacity_building_considerations.md

 #### Technology that will help us facilitiate our training

 To support learning solutions, a number of tools can be used.
 This is not an exhaustive list, but may be worth reviewing depending on your needs.
-Note that these tools are mainly used to facilitate training

 Communication